opencog/link-grammar/link-grammar/README.md

 Another feature that has been implemented, mainly for debug (but it can also be useful for inspiration and fun), is displaying a graphical representation of the word graph.
 The graphs can be displayed in several ways, controlled by one-letter flags.
-The command !test=wg enables the display of a graphs which includes no "prev" links for clarity, but includes "unsplit word" links.
-Other graphical representation modes can be enabled by !test=wg:FLAGS, when FLAGS are lowercase letters as defined in wordgraph.h.
-For example, !test=wg:sl displays unsplit_words as subgraphs, with a legend, and adding the p flag (i.e. !test=wg:slp) adds "prev" links.
+The command `!test=wg` enables the display of a graphs which includes no "prev" links for clarity, but includes "unsplit word" links.
+Other graphical representation modes can be enabled by `!test=wg:FLAGS`, when FLAGS are lowercase letters as defined in wordgraph.h.
+For example, `!test=wg:sl` displays unsplit_words as subgraphs, with a legend, and adding the `p` flag (i.e. `!test=wg:slp`) adds "prev" links.
 The graphical display still needs improvements in order to be able to display complex word-graph situations in a simple manner.
-The graphical display code is not compiled by default because it involves invocation of an external program (dot) and in addition, files are created, both things may not be desired by some users.
-Use --enable-wordgraph-display to enable this feature.
+The graphical display code is not compiled by default because it involves invocation of an external program (`dot`) and in addition, files are created, both things may not be desired by some users.
+Use `--enable-wordgraph-display` to enable this feature.

-On Windows this feature is enabled when compiled with USE_WORDGRAPH_DISPLAY.
+On Windows this feature is enabled when compiled with `USE_WORDGRAPH_DISPLAY`.
 See "../msvcNN/RDADME" (NN is the MSVC version) for further details.

 Quotes now are not discarded, but are considered to be regular dict tokens.
 In this version they have no significant linkage and always attach to the word before them (or to the LEFT-WALL).
-In order to compare detailed batch runs with previous versions of the library, a !test=removeZZZ can be used to remove the quote display.
+In order to compare detailed batch runs with previous versions of the library, a `!test=removeZZZ` can be used to remove the quote display.

 Not as in previous releases, capital letters which got downcased are not restored for display if the affected words have a linkage.

 A new experimental handling of capital words using the dictionary has been introduced.
-It inserts the token 1stCAP before the uc version, and nonCAP before the lc one, as discussed in: https://groups.google.com/forum/?hl=en#!topic/link-grammar/hmK5gjXYWbk It is enabled by !test=dictcap .
-The special "dictcap" tokens are not yet discarded, so in order to compare results to previous library versions, the following can be used: !test=dictcap,removeZZZ .
+It inserts the token `1stCAP` before the uc version, and `nonCAP` before the lc one, as discussed in: https://groups.google.com/forum/?hl=en#!topic/link-grammar/hmK5gjXYWbk It is enabled by `!test=dictcap`.
+The special "dictcap" tokens are not yet discarded, so in order to compare results to previous library versions, the following can be used: `!test=dictcap,removeZZZ`.

 HOWTO use the new regex tokenizer/splitter
 ==========================================
 It's new, experimental code.

-To compile: ../configure --enable-regex-tokenizer
+To compile: `../configure --enable-regex-tokenizer`

 - At the linkparser> prompt, enter:
-!/REGEX/,tokentosplit
+`!/REGEX/,tokentosplit`

 Currently, if tokentosplit contains white space, command-line.c discards it.